zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 HTML Cloud decorator
 ^^^^^^^^^^^^^^^^^^^^

-The *HTML* cloud decorator will suround the *HTML* tags with an ul-element by default and add no separation.
+The *HTML* cloud decorator will surround the *HTML* tags with an ul-element by default and add no separation.
 Like in the tag decorator, you can define multiple surrounding *HTML* tags and additionally define a separator.
 The available options are: